-If you're already familiar with this phenomenon, you can jump straight to the alpha-betized list of definitions.
+If you're already familiar with this phenomenon from my posts, you can jump to the alphabetized list of definitions.
 You'll find an explanation of all this after the graphic in case you aren't.

 I couldn't help but tweak a few definitions upon collecting them — around 400 of them now — for this page.
 As the number of entries has grown, I've also taken it upon myself to prune out the lesser of a pair of very similar entries.
 Occasionally, I'll even outright delete ones that just don't hold up; my blog, my rules.